APSIMInitiative/ApsimX/Docs/content/User_tutorials/ModuleOne/ModuleOneTutorial.md

 ## Graph both Simulations
 1. Next, run APSIM.
 2. Let's graph both the simulations together.
 To do this:
-	- Click "Simulation" node at the very top of the left panel.
+	- Right-click "Simulation" node at the very top of the left panel.
 	- Click "Add model..."
-	- Click "Graph"
+	- Double-click "Graph"
 	![Whole simulation graph](/images/ModuleOneImages/step36.png)
 3. Let's rename it "Runoff".
-4. Let's add a series to this graph by right-clicking the "Graph", clicking "Add model...", and clicking "Series".
+4. Let's add a series to this graph by right-clicking the "Graph", clicking "Add model...", and double-clicking "Series".
 5. Rename the series "runoff" and change the variables to match the image below.
 ![runoff series variables](/images/ModuleOneImages/step37.png)
 6. Add another "series" to the "Runoff" graph and rename it "rain".